drkrieger1/Lab31-OAuth/README.md

 ### Rubric
-- 2pts: Site is deployed to Azure (Db, and App)
+- 2pts: Site is deployed to Azure (Db, and App.
+Provide URL in Readme file)
 - 2pts: 2 external providers are available for login
 - 2pts: Successful login can be done with both providers (in production and development)
 - 2pts: Code clearly commented and meets industry standards